mftoure/Load-Balancer/README.md

 gkill -sig gpid
 ```

-sends the sig signal to the process identified by gpid.
+Sends the sig signal to the process identified by gpid.